microsoft/mu_tiano_platforms/Platforms/QemuSbsaPkg/Docs/Development/building.md

 # Building

-Steps to setup your environment, compile, and run the QemuQ35Pkg.
+Steps to setup your environment, compile, and run the QemuSbsaPkg.

-This solution for building and running QemuQ35Pkg has only been validated with Windows 10 with VS2019 and Ubuntu 18.04 with GCC5 toolchain.
+This solution for building and running QemuSbsaPkg has only been validated with Windows 10 with VS2019 and Ubuntu 18.04 with GCC5 toolchain.

 ## Developer environment